maptime/map-accessibility-guidelines/code-snippets/table-headers.md

 Tables that are used to organize tabular data should have appropriate table headers (the `<th>` element).

 Data cells should be associated with their appropriate headers, making it easier for screen reader users to navigate and understand the data table using `scope` in the table headers and values.
+The `scope` attribute identifies whether a table header is a column header or a row header enabling an experience for screen readers.

 For example:

 ```html
 	<table>